 It is not possible to communicate with all the project’s stakeholders.
 By communicating with highly influential stakeholders and experts you can gain a lot of information about the stakeholders.

-Stakeholder register is an important project document which includes the information related to the project’s stakeholders.
-Stakeholder register is created together with the identification of stakeholders.
-Typically a stakeholder register may include below information;
+The stakeholder register is an important project document that includes the information related to the project’s stakeholders.
+A stakeholder register is created together with the identification of stakeholders.
+Typically a stakeholder register may include the below information;

 - Contact Information

 The list of owners is often too short and the list of customers may be too long.
 This is where the stakeholder register comes into play.
 It helps you to document who is pursuing which interests in each case and whose expectations are more important for your project’s objectives.

 In a project, all the stakeholders do not have the same effect or influence and they are not affected in the same way.
 In addition to that, all the stakeholders do not have the same benefit from the project.
 Stakeholders should be identified in the early phases of the projects and managed throughout the project life cycle.

 The stakeholder identification process starts at the beginning of the project and ends at the end of the project.
 A stakeholder register that records all the information of stakeholders should be prepared and updated frequently.
 Identification of stakeholders and determination of their expectations, requirements, interests are important processes for successful project management.
 It should not be forgotten that stakeholders and their interests may change over time.
 Note that understanding the importance of stakeholder identification will increase the efficiency of your stakeholder management system.

 Over 20 years in portfolio management, streamlining business processes, and systems integration.
 Utilizing best practices: PMI, Scrum, Agile, Kanban, Lean/Six Sigma, CMMI, ITIL and MOF.
 Extensive experience in managing in cross functional environment, getting to the root of the problem, bringing stakeholders together to resolve them.
 Vice President at Force3M Training.